You’re going to a big party, but you’re iffy about the dress code. Would you rather show up overdressed or underdressed?

 The ride's about to start.
 Are you biked appropriately?

 Mountain biking is a sport where technology and equipment are as important as the actual act of riding.
-Suspension travel often receives the most scrutiny when rider are looking at bike specs.
-Depending on the types of trails you ride (or aspire to ride), there is hypothetically an ideal amount of suspension travel for your purposes.
-When you are outside of this range is when you become either overbiked or underbiked.
+Suspension travel often receives the most scrutiny when riders are looking at bike specs.
+Depending on the types of trails you ride (or aspire to ride), there is (hypothetically) an ideal amount of suspension travel for your purposes.
+When you are outside of this range is when you become either overbiked (too much travel) or underbiked (too little travel).
 Other specs such as geometry, wheels, and tires contribute too, but they usually are tailored to match bike travel.
 So, suspension travel will be the focus here.

 To find out which way you might want to go with your own bike, let's go into more detail about what it means to be "overbiked" or "underbiked," look at some of the advantages and disadvantages, and see what a few of our riders prefer.

 David regrets pushing his big bike up this smooth trail.

 When you’re overbiked, your bike is too downhill-oriented for most of the terrain you’re riding.
 For example, if you’re riding a big and burly enduro rig on smoother and flatter flow trails, you’re probably overbiked.
 The bike is overkill and will likely feel cumbersome, maybe a bit boring, and you’ll have to expend more energy to push it around and climb with it.

 Some riders prefer to be overbiked.
 Let’s say you’re scared of descents.
 Choosing a slack enduro bike with ample suspension travel could help you enjoy riding more by increasing your confidence, comfort, and giving you more leeway for mistakes.
 On the rare occasion when you do encounter a steep, technical downhill that's at your limit, you’ll be happy to have a more capable bike.